 The SJV Conservation Action Plan uses the Open Standards for the Practice of Conservation.
 This approach combines biological conservation priorities currently in the SJV Bird Conservation Plan with the human dimensions of conservation.
 This allows us to better understand the important ways in which we must work with people to conserve birds and habitats in the region.
 The Open Standards provides a systematic approach to planning, implementing, and monitoring our conservation efforts that allows us to better understand what is working and what needs to be adjusted along the way.

-The plan will be available for download in summer 2017.
+The plan will be available for download in fall 2017.
 In the meanwhile, you can view fact sheets that provide highlights and the overarching conservation priorities and strategies of the Sonoran Joint Venture through 2025.